There’s a growing community of people who are getting fit while doing good.

 One accidental act of plogging, become two, then three, then most runs.

 My largest plogging haul was 5 trash bags in a single field.
-Collected the morning after an illegal party during one of the COVID lockdowns.
+Collected the morning after an illegal party near my house during one of the COVID lockdowns.
+Kids had littered the park with hundreds of beer bottles, fast food wrappers, vapes – you name it.
+It didn’t stop them doing it again a few nights later but at least it got some temporary respite.

 There’s a large number of reasons why people pick up garbage while jogging or take part in organized plogging clean-ups.
 These include: taking pride in your neighborhood; protecting wildlife and the environment; community spirit; tackling plastic waste; feeling like you’re making a real difference; and of course fun physical exercise.